richarah/matryoshka/README.md

 #### What's in a name?

-[There's only one good name](https://en.wikipedia.org/wiki/Matryoshka_doll) for a system in a system in a system, made specifically with encapsulation of another system (containers) in mind.
+[There's only one good name](https://en.wikipedia.org/wiki/Matryoshka_doll) for a system in a system *in a system*, especially one made specifically with encapsulation of another system (containers) in mind.